 Additional copies of the magazine

 We are always happy to supply our sources with extra copies of the magazine.
-We send out up to six to eight copies as a matter of course, but we are quite prepared to send you up to 50 to 70 free copies, especially if you are heading a team of archaeologists.
-You should also ask for copies for each of your sponsors, while ‘curators’ often find it useful to give a copy to each member of the planning committee.
+We send out up to eight copies as a matter of course, but we are quite prepared to send you more, especially if you are heading a team of archaeologists.
+Please let us know how many you need, and we will do our best to accommodate you.
+You should certainly ask for copies for any sponsors, while curators often find it useful to give a copy to each member of the planning committee.
 In this way we hope that Current Archaeology will make a contribution to the general cause of archaeology.

 In conclusion